Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Just beneath the Aloft Cleveland Downtown hotel that sits stoically above the Flats, there's Lago, a chic eatery that intricately melds together traditional Italian cuisine with a contemporary vibe.
 Cross the street for Beerhead and its bustling patio where they've curated over 100 beers to go with their signature pizzas.

-It's in the East Bank you'll also find Dante's Inferno, Punch Bowl Social, Backyard Bocce, Coastal Taco, Margaritaville, Thirsty Dog Brewing Co., Collision Bend Brewing Co. and many others.
+It's in the East Bank you'll also find Dante's Inferno, Punch Bowl Social, Good Night John Boy, Margaritaville, Collision Bend Brewing Co., Lindey's Lake House and many others.

 Image © Nikki Zwinggi